-Regarding the regulation of labeling, the FDA assures "food for both people and animals is safe, properly manufactured, and properly labeled."6 AAFCO works to "safeguard the health of animals and people; ensure consumer protection; and provide a level playing field of orderly commerce for the animal feed industry."7 Throughout the FDA's numerous websites discussing pet food and the labeling thereof, it identifies the AAFCO OP as a resource for both producers and consumers.
+Regarding the regulation of labeling, the FDA assures "food for both people and animals is safe, properly manufactured, and properly labeled."
+AAFCO works to "safeguard the health of animals and people; ensure consumer protection; and provide a level playing field of orderly commerce for the animal feed industry."
+Throughout the FDA's numerous websites discussing pet food and the labeling thereof, it identifies the AAFCO OP as a resource for both producers and consumers.

-Based upon the FDA's citation to AAFCO, in conjunction with the fact multiple states are members of and have adopted at least some portion of the AAFCO guidelines, the Department has determined use of AAFCO's publications, specifically its model labeling guidelines in the AAFCO OP-and the explanations in the Labeling Guide would provide a good framework for the most consistency for regulated individuals, align the
+Based upon the FDA's citation to AAFCO, in conjunction with the fact multiple states are members of and have adopted at least some portion of the AAFCO guidelines, the Department has determined use of AAFCO's publications, specifically its model labeling guidelines in the AAFCO OP and the explanations in the Labeling Guide, would provide the most consistency for regulated individuals, align the regulations with industry standards, and increase protection of the health and safety of California residents' pets.